James Jeans: Personal life

-At Merchant Taylors' School there is a James Jeans Academic Scholarship for the candidate in the entrance exams who displays outstanding results across the spectrum of subjects, notably in mathematics and the sciences.
+Death

+Jeans died in 1947 with the presence of his wife and Joy Adamson, who suggested to the widow to create a death mask of Jeans.
+It is now held by the Royal Society.

 Major accomplishments

-One of Jeans' major discoveries, named Jeans length, is a critical radius of an interstellar cloud in space.
+One of Jeans's major discoveries, named the Jeans length, is a critical radius of an interstellar cloud in space.
 It depends on the temperature, and density of the cloud, and the mass of the particles composing the cloud.
 A cloud that is smaller than its Jeans length will not have sufficient gravity to overcome the repulsive gas pressure forces and condense to form a star, whereas a cloud that is larger than its Jeans length will collapse.

-Jeans came up with another version of this equation, called Jeans mass or Jeans instability, that solves for the critical mass a cloud must attain before being able to collapse.
+Jeans came up with another version of this equation, called the Jeans mass or the Jeans instability, that solves for the critical mass a cloud must attain before being able to collapse.

 Jeans also helped to discover the Rayleigh–Jeans law, which relates the energy density of black-body radiation to the temperature of the emission source.

-Jeans is also credited with calculating the rate of atmospheric escape from a planet due to kinetic energy of the gas molecules, a process known as Jeans Escape.
+Jeans is also credited with calculating the rate of atmospheric escape from a planet due to kinetic energy of the gas molecules, a process known as Jeans escape.